Disney Plus: A preorders discount is open to anyone, for now

 Disney has called it the future of the company: Disney Plus.
 It's the entertainment giant's upcoming streaming service for almost everything it creates.
 It'll be the exclusive home to stream theatrical blockbusters from Star Wars, Marvel, Pixar and Disney's own studios -- Avengers: Endgame, for example, will be available to stream on Dec.
-11. But in addition to that, Disney is ramping up a slate of original shows and movies based on those brands and others.
+11. Plus, Disney is ramping up a slate of original shows and movies based on those brands and others.

-Disney Plus has already kicked off preorders in the US.
-But the company is offering a Disney Plus discount that saves $40 over three years, if you're willing to pay for that three-year subscription upfront.
-The $170 three-year total price works out to the equivalent of $4.72 a month, below the $7 rate Disney will charge regular monthly subscribers and beating even Apple TV Plus' $5-a-month cost.
-The deal is ostensibly for members of the Disney Movie Insiders rewards club, but it seems anyone can access the deal.
-Though the offer doesn't seem to have a stated expiration date, Disney has been advertising it on social media with "last change" language for several days.
+With less than a month until its launch, Disney Plus has been offering preorders in the US -- some with discounts -- and started touting its library of hundreds of movies.

 Overall, Disney Plus will cost $7 a month in the US, or $70 (about $5.83 a month) if you prepay for a full year.
 That monthly rate is about half the price of HBO Now and a big discount compared with Netflix.
 And because Disney Plus will have four simultaneous streams and perks like 4K and Dolby Atmos, its $7 subscription compares most closely with Netflix's $16-a-month tier.